rubrikinc/terraform-provider-polaris/.augment/rules/documentation-guidelines.md

 ### Updating Documentation

 1. Check if template exists in `templates/`
-2. Edit template OR resource code (not both)
+2. Edit template AND resource code
 3. Run `go generate ./...`
 4. Verify changes in `docs/`